WorrierKhushal/project2/README.md

 #this is the readme file which is used to help the code
 #**normal files**
-this is the project 2
+this is the project 2 is ready